-The UMB shuttle provides the UMB community with a variety of bus routes that travel to neighborhoods such as Federal Hill, Mount Vernon, and Canton/Fells Point, transporting UMB students, faculty, and staff to and from the University.
+The UMB shuttle service provides the UMB community with a variety of bus routes that travel to neighborhoods such as Federal Hill, Mount Vernon, and Canton/Fells Point, transporting UMB students, faculty, and staff to and from the University.
 UMB shuttle routes connect with some Baltimore City public transportation such as the Charm City Circulator, the Maryland Transit Administration MARC train, Light Rail, Metro subway, and local bus service.
-Visit the UMB shuttle website at www.umaryland.edu/shuttlebus for more information.
+Visit the UMB Shuttle website for more information.